What Great Players And Managers Think About Lionel Messi

 Radamel Falcao

 Back in 2012-2015 under manager Diego Simeone, the Columbian was one of the best players in the world.
-But that didn’t stop him to tell what he thought about Lionel Messi.
+But that didn’t stop him from telling what he thought about Lionel Messi.

 “Is Messi a real player or a PlayStation character?”